 1. Gas Heaters

-2. Fire Pits
+2. Wood Burning Fire Pits

-When using wood-fuelled fire pits on a deck, you will want to ensure you protect the decking area under and around your fire pit so as not to burn it if it’s wood or melt it if it’s composite decking.
+When using wood-fuelled fire pits on a deck, you will want to protect the decking area under and around your fire pit so as not to burn it if it’s wood or melt it if it’s composite decking.

-3. Electric Heaters
+3. Outdoor Electric Heaters

 These come in many forms.
-You can get wall heaters, free-standing heaters, and infrared heaters, all powered by electricity offering directional heat that can heat up to 2 meters away depending on the heater’s power output.
+You can get wall heaters, free-standing heaters, and infrared heaters, all powered by electricity, offering directional heat that can heat up to 2 meters away depending on the heater’s power output.

 The only real downside to electric heaters and gas heaters, for that matter, is that you’ll need to store them properly, and we wouldn’t advise using them in wet weather unless it is under a covered decking area where any weather can’t get to them.

-4. Chimineas
+4. Clay or Cast Iron Chimineas

 Like fire pits, chimineas offer another heating option for your decking space.